grgzam/Attention_Mechanisms_for_3D_Semantic_Segmentation/README.md

 ## Pretrained weights

-The pretrained weights used in our paper are provided [here](https://vc.ee.duth.gr:6960/index.php/s/iWh3sHqIwyfTAQ2) The size is around 4.8 GB for the weights for all networks
+The pretrained weights, used in our paper, are provided [here](https://vc.ee.duth.gr:6960/index.php/s/iWh3sHqIwyfTAQ2).

+The size is around 4.8 GB for the weights for all networks

 Next, unzip the `pretrained_weights.zip` file in the main folder of the repository